BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 Authors such as Nietzsche and Heidegger offer vocabularies for self-creation, for individual meaning-making beyond metaphysical certainties and beyond reason.
 Nietzsche is perhaps the epitome of the *ironic theorist* who unmasks every supposed truth as a contingent product of a historical narrative---except, of course, his own.

-Nietzsche teaches us that no description of the world is necessary---that we could always tell other stories to understand ourselves and our community differently.
+He is an artist: playful, contradictory, vital, desperate, brutal and jolly who teaches us that no description of the world is necessary---that we could always tell other stories to understand ourselves and our community differently.
 Kant, on the other hand, reminds us that such new creations have limits where they overlook the suffering of others.

 >Rationality is a matter of making allowed moves within a language game.
 Imagination creates the games reason proceeds to play.
 Then [...] it keeps modifying those games so that playing them is more interesting and profitable.
 Reason cannot get outside the latest circle that imagination has drawn.
 It is in this sense, and **only** this sense, that imagination holds the primacy -- {% cite rorty:2016 %}